 When companies go through the exploratory process, they begin to discover the excessive costs related to paper and inefficient processes.
 They can now consider adopting a paperless process management strategy document to achieve long-term cost savings and better efficiency.

-Why Going Paperless Is the Only Solution for Large Enterprises and SMEs
+Why Going Paperless Is the Only Solution for Enterprises

 The Gartner Group recognizes the components of Enterprise Content Management as top technology priorities for businesses.